 Average inventory is the value businesses own over two or more accounting periods.
 It is calculated by adding each period's beginning and ending inventory and dividing the sum by the number of periods.

-Knowing how to calculate the average inventory allows you to determine the ideal amount to maintain.
-This prevents understocking, which can lead to lost sales, and overstocking, which can tie up capital.
+You can determine the ideal amount to maintain when you know how to calculate the average inventory.
+It prevents understocking, which can lead to lost sales, and overstocking, which can tie up capital.

 Before getting into how to calculate, let’s understand the terms involved in calculating average inventory.